jameslieu/jameslieu.github.io/_posts/2014-07-30-rake-db-rebuild.markdown

 ---
 layout: post
-title:  "Tired of dropping database and rebuilding it"
+title:  "Tired of your dropping database and restarting it over again"
 date:   2014-07-30 11:41:30
 categories: ruby rails
 ---